Feeling like you’re stuck in a rut and don’t know where to start? We’ve all been there.

 What Are Basic Strength Training Exercises For Beginners?

-Start with the basics and focus on mastering five key movement patterns: hip hinge, squat, push, pull, and rotate.
-Some exercises to get you started in these patterns include overhead shoulder press, incline bench press, front squat, back squat, split squat, deadlift, pull-ups, and standing (or seated) rows.
-These exercises will help you build a strong foundation for your strength training journey.
+Master these five movement patterns: hip hinge, squat, push, pull, and rotate.
+Some exercises for each pattern include overhead presses, bench presses, front and back squats, split squats, deadlifts, pull-ups, and rows.
+These will create a strong foundation for your strength training journey.

 How Much Weight Should I Start With For Strength Training?